 The penalties that you can face if you get caught in a felony DWI call for taking very strict measures and prudent steps at every point in the process.
 Therefore, it is left to the prosecutor to really prove that the convictions are plausible and true.
 When you work with a Livingston DWI lawyer professional like Mr. Barkemeyer, you stand a chance of fighting against DWI convictions.

-In the state of Louisiana, driving while intoxicated is a very serious charge.
-The penalties that apply if you get charged with a DWI are actually dependent on different factors and circumstances that apply to the offender.
-Basically, getting caught or arrested for a DUI or a DWI will result in one or more the following penalties –
+In Livingston Parish, DWI is a very serious charge.
+The penalties that apply if you get arrested and convicted of DWI are actually dependent on different factors and circumstances that apply to the offender such as:

 ● The imposition of expensive fines which could be anywhere from hundreds of dollars to even thousands